Chapter 12.60

 12.60.070 Transportation impact analysis review process.

 (1) Review of TIA.
-The city will review the TIA submitted by the applicant.
-If the city agrees with the findings of the TIA, the recommended mitigation measures will be included in the SEPA and/or connection permit.
+The engineer will review the TIA submitted by the applicant.
+If the engineer agrees with the findings of the TIA, the recommended mitigation measures will be included in the SEPA and/or permit.

-(2) Review of TIA with Applicant.
-Upon review of the applicant’s TIA, if the city does not agree with the findings and recommendations of the TIA, the city will meet with the applicant to review the TIA findings and the city’s different findings.
-If the applicant accepts the city’s findings, recommended mitigation measures will be included in the SEPA and/or connection permit.
+(2) Review of TIA With Applicant.
+Upon review of the applicant’s TIA, if the engineer does not agree with the findings and recommendations of the TIA, the engineer will meet with the applicant to review the TIA findings and the engineer’s findings.
+If the applicant accepts the engineer’s findings, recommended mitigation measures will be included in the SEPA and/or permit.

 12.60.080 Severability.

 The provisions of this chapter and the ordinances enacting and amending said chapter are declared to be separate and severable.
-The invalidity of any clause, sentence, paragraph, subdivision, section or portion of this chapter or the ordinances enacting and amending said chapter, or the invalidity of the application thereof to any person or circumstance shall not affect the validity of the remainder of this chapter or the ordinance enacting said chapter or the validity of its application to other persons or circumstances.
+The invalidity of any clause, sentence, paragraph, subdivision, section or portion of this chapter or the ordinances enacting and amending said chapter, or the invalidity of the application thereof to any person or circumstance, shall not affect the validity of the remainder of this chapter or the ordinance enacting said chapter or the validity of its application to other persons or circumstances.
 (Ord.
+3535 § 1, 2024; Ord.
 3060 § 1, 2008).